jpotts/alfresco-developer-series/content/tutorial/tutorial.md

 To test this change:

-1. Go to the terminal window currently running your project.
+1. Go to the terminal window currently tailing the logs of the running containers.
-2. Click ctrl+c to stop the Tomcat server.
+2. Click ctrl+c to interrupt the tail.
+3. Re-build the AMPs by running `mvn install -DskipTests`
-3. Re-run the server using:
+4. Re-build and re-run the Share container using:

     ```
-    ./run.sh
+    ./run.sh reload_share
     ```

 Now when you log in to Alfresco Share, you’ll see that the property sets match for `sc:whitepaper` and `cm:content` across all forms, as shown below: